Chevrolet Corvette (C3): 1978–1979

 1979 saw the crossed-flag emblems on the nose and fuel door revert to those seen on the '77 model.
 Three popular features introduced on the '78 pace car replicas made it into this year's production: the new bucket seats, the front and rear spoiler package, and the glass roof panels.
-The new lightweight “high back” seats were made standard equipment.
+The new lightweight "high back" seats were made standard equipment.
 The new seats had better side bolster, provided easier access to the rear storage area, and the seat pair resulted in a weight reduction of about 24 pounds.
 The bolt-on front and rear spoilers were offered as an option and nearly 7,000 cars were ordered so equipped.
 Functionally, the spoilers decreased drag by about 15% and increased fuel economy by about a half-mile per gallon.
 A bigger hit were the glass mirror-tint roof panels, now a regular option, with nearly 15,000 cars so fitted despite their costing $365.
 All T-tops were now wired into the standard anti-theft alarm system.
 Tungsten-halogen high-beam headlights became standard as did an AM-FM radio, and for the first time a cassette tape player could be added as a $234 option.
 Heavy duty shock absorbers could now be ordered without the full Gymkhana suspension.
-An auxiliary electric engine cooling fan was first installed, but only on L-82 equipped cars with air conditioning.
+An auxiliary electric engine cooling fan was first installed, but only on L82 equipped cars with air conditioning.
 Rocker panels and rear window trim were painted black.
 Output for all engines increased due to new "open flow" mufflers.
-The dual-snorkel air intake introduced on L-82 cars the previous year was now fitted to all cars and the base engine now generated 195 hp.
-The optional L-82 engine increased to 225 hp.
-This was the final year a manual gearbox could be ordered with the L-82 engine.
-This was also the last year for the M21 close-ratio 4-speed, a gearbox that, as in previous years, required the optional L-82 engine.
+The dual-snorkel air intake introduced on L82 cars the previous year was now fitted to all cars and the base engine now generated 195 hp.
+The optional L82 engine increased to 225 hp.
+This was the final year a manual gearbox could be ordered with the L82 engine.
+This was also the last year for the M21 close-ratio 4-speed, a gearbox that, as in previous years, required the optional L82 engine.
 A wide-ratio 4-speed was available for all cars.
 Noteworthy is that about 82% of the cars were ordered with manual transmissions in 1968.
 In '79, less than 20% of the cars were delivered with manual gearboxes.
 This year reached an all-time high in Corvette popularity.
 Production hit its peak in 1979 at 53,807, a record that stands to this day.